victorkurauchi/front-end-monorepo/packages/lib-classifier/README.md

 A standalone library for the Zooniverse project classifier, including state management and UI component views.

+## Building

+To build a production version, run `yarn build`.

+To build a production version with [`inspectpack`](https://github.com/FormidableLabs/inspectpack) enabled, run `yarn build:analyze`.
+This will help you identify duplicate packages that will inflate the build.

 ## Contributing

-Use `npm run dev` to run a small development environment app at `localhost:3000`.
+Use `yarn dev` to run a small development environment app at `localhost:3000`.
 Specific staging projects and workflows can be loaded by query param `localhost:3000?project=1233&workflow=2367`

 To add a local dependency, install it with yarn: `yarn add @zooniverse/package-name@X`.
 Note the `@X` - without a matching version number, yarn will attempt to find it in the npm registry.